 - 17. Quotations must be given in the language of the article.
 If a quotation has been translated from the original by the author(s), this should be indicated in an endnote where the original quotation should be provided. - 18.
 A list of References should be placed at the end of the article.
 The References section should contain a list of all and only the works cited in the manuscript, and should be sorted alphabetically by the surname of the (first) author/editor.
 Multiple publications by the same author(s) should be sorted by date (from oldest to newest).
 If multiple works of one author in the same year are cited, these should be differentiated using lower case letters after the year, e.g. 1994a, 1994b, and not 1994, 1994a.
 Book publications must include place of publication and publisher.
 Page numbers should be provided for chapters in books and journal articles.
 In addition, the volume and issue number must also be given for journal articles, and the name of journals must not be abbreviated.
-Reference URLs should be provided in a separate list following the References. - 19.
+Reference URLs should be provided when available.
+When cases and law reports are cited, these should be provided in a separate list following the References. - 19.
 To summarise the following style guidelines should be followed, including the capitalisation and punctuation conventions: